SXSW: Days of the Whale

 Days of the Whale/Los dias de la ballena was written, directed and produced by Colombian filmmaker Catalina Arroyave Restrepo.
 This is an auspicious start to what I hope is a long and fruitful career.
 Arroyave studied communication and film in Colombia, Argentina and Cuba and brings a new and fresh perspective to Latinoamérica cinema.

 It’s important to step out of our own bubbles and explore the world around us.
 Days of the Whale offers viewers an insight into life in Medellin, Colombia through the perspectives of two young free-spirited artists.
 I love how Arroyave’s film drives home the symbolism of the whale.
 We see a whale trapped in a canal and as the film progresses the city kills the whale in stages.
 Cristina decides on a whale as the image to draw over the gang’s threatening message.
 Her reasoning is that they travel, take care of their young and its her mother’s favorite animal.
 The whale is symbolic of freedom, specifically creative freedom and being free from the fear that can stifle artistic expression.
 It can also symbolize being true to yourself and freedom to live your life, as Cristina and Simon do in spite of the oppression from local gang members.

 Days of the Whale is a promising debut from a fresh new voice.
 It explores art as both expression and defiance and shines a spotlight on one of the lesser known urban communities of South America.
 It also features a fantastic soundtrack with a mix of Colombian hip hop and Cuban salsa.

 Days of the Whale had its world premiere at the 2019 SXSW Film Festival as part of their Global series.

 For Cine Suffragette, I interviewed Catalina Arroyave Restrepo.
-Check out the interview in Spanish here.
-English-language version to come!
+Check out the interview in Spanish here and English-language version here!